Denver mayoral candidate Leslie Herod said she 'transformed Colorado for the better'

 “These are people who I’ve worked with on a lot of things,” she said.
 “I’m proud to have their support in this campaign and we are lucky to have the support of each other as we worked to transform Colorado for the better.”

-During her time as a CU student government member, Herod ran a $36 million budget and gained valuable experience she’s used in her time as a state representative.
+During her time in CU student government, Herod supervised a $36 million budget and gained valuable experience she’s used in her time as a state representative, she said.
 Now she’s vying to be Denver’s first female mayor as Michael Hancock faces term limits after 12 years in office.

 “It costs more to incarcerate someone than it does to get them housing,” she said.
 “We know the sheriffs are understaffed and underfunded.
 We know they don’t want to be a de facto mental health facility, they’ve said that, and I don’t think the people of Denver want that either.”

 Rather than imprisoning Denver’s homeless, Herod said the city must ensure the housing stock can meet demand.
-The city needs approximately 50,000 more units to meet that demand, Herod said, which don’t always have to be high-rises.
+The city needs approximately 50,000 more units to meet that demand, Herod said/ The units don’t always have to be high-rises.

 “If we had more diverse housing stock in all of our neighborhoods, more density, more walkability, our communities would be better off for it,” she said. “(But) it’s so expensive to live there.
 Why?
 Because (those apartments are) the only ones like it.”